 If you’ve been considering having an ice cream maker in your kitchen, we’re here for you!
 The choices available in the market are wider than ever before, with newly-designed models that work in novel and interesting ways, as well as the best of the classic models.
 There are two basic questions you’ll want to ask yourself to determine which ice cream maker is best for you: How much ice cream do I want to make at a time?
 And how much work do I want to put into making the ice cream?

 It's important to note that ice cream makers can make any recipe with certain capabilities into a semi-frozen or frozen treat.
-This means a healthy Tomato Gazpacho made into a semifreddo for lunch or throw in a Frozen Strawberry Daiquiri or a Frozen Virgin Pomegranate-Citrus Sangria into the mix!
+This means Tomato Gazpacho made into a semifreddo for lunch or throw in a Frozen Strawberry Daiquiri or a Frozen Virgin Pomegranate-Citrus Sangria into the mix!
 Really, the possibilities are endless.
-The other great bonus to making your own frozen treats is that they can be made sugar-free, dairy-free, all-fruit, or keto if you need to take charge of what ingredients are in your food.
+The other great bonus to making your own frozen treats is that they can be made sugar-free, dairy-free, or all-fruit, if you need to take charge of what ingredients are in your food.

 Here are the best ice cream makers around, each with its own personality, assets, and abilities.
 We’re sure there’s one here that’s just right for you!

 Cuisinart ICE-30BCP1 Ice Cream Maker